syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/025_Arr_logs/README.md

 The prefix can be modified with the `prefix()` option.

 This driver is a reusable configuration snippet.
 For details on using or writing such configuration snippets, see Reusing configuration blocks.
-The source of this configuration snippet can be accessed on [GitHub](https://github.com/syslog-ng/syslog-ng/blob/master/scl/arr/arr.conf).
+The source of the Arr configuration snippet can be accessed on GitHub.